jeffvance/openshift-ceph-ex/mysql_ceph_host/README.md

 Follow the instructions [here](../MYSQL.md) to initialize and validate containerized mysql.

 ### Defining the Pod Spec File:
-The [pod spec](mysql.yaml) uses a mysql image, defines the password as an environment variable, and maps the container's volume (/var/lib/mysql) to the host's volume (/opt/mysql) where the database resides:.
+The [pod spec](mysql.yaml) uses a mysql image, defines the password as an environment variable, and maps the container's volume (/var/lib/mysql) to the host's volume (/opt/mysql) where the database resides.
 Before we can create this pod we need to set the selinux context on the OSE host's directory (/opt/mysql) where the database lives.
 Selinux should remain enabled/enforcing:

 ```
 $ chcon -Rt svirt_sandbox_file_t /opt/mysql